marcinduma/LABDCN-2542/docs/use-case2.md

 Hit **Save** to finish.

 !!!
 Info
     Adding the "0.0.0.0/0" subnet will add additional route to this prefix, pointing to internet gateway object create in AWS.
-In case only specyfic prefixes should be rechable, you can use differnt subnet that 0.0.0.0/0.
+In case only specific prefixes should be rechable, you can use differnt subnet that 0.0.0.0/0.

 ### Contract configuration